CUAHSI/learning-gitflows-template/course_guide_learners_static.md

 1. Now, click the "Code" tab to go back to your fork's home page.
 At the top, click the "New pull request button".
 1. Before your pull request is actually created, you need to verify that you are requesting the correct changes be merged with the correct repository.
 Remember, we are not working with branches, so don't worry about the fields that say "main".
 However, you should verify that the `base repository` is set to the project canonical repo (`[org]/learning-gitflows-[username]`) and that the `head repository` is set to your fork (`[username]/learning-gitflows-[username]`).
 1. After verifying, click the green "Create pull request" button.
 1. Add a title to your pull request and a description about your changes.
-In your description, make sure to reference this issue by typing `#[issue number]`.
 1. Once you add a title and description, click the cog next to the `Reviewers` feature on the right bar and select your course contact as the reviewer from the drop-down menu.
 If you do not have the option to add a reviewer, do step 9 and then add the reviewer after.
 1. Now, click "Create pull request".